Cray-HPE/docs-csm/operations/image_management/Import_External_Image_to_IMS.md

     IMS requires that an image's root filesystem is in SquashFS format.
 Select one of the following options based on the current state of the image root being used:

+    * If the image being added meets the above requirements, then skip the rest of this section and proceed to the next step.
     * If the image being added is in `tgz` format, then refer to [Convert TGZ Archives to SquashFS Images](Convert_TGZ_Archives_to_SquashFS_Images.md).
-    * If the image being added meets the above requirements, then proceed to [Create image record in IMS](#2-create-image-record-in-ims).
     * If the image root is in a format other than `tgz` or SquashFS, then convert the image root to `tgz`/SquashFS before continuing.

 ### 2. Set helper variables